Skip to main content Skip to navigation

 • explains Māori concepts in an informed and understandable way

-• identifies approaches to the issue or opportunity that are based on te ao Māori or would benefit Māori
+• identifies approaches to the issue or opportunity that are based on Te Ao Māori or would benefit Māori

 • identifies how the problem or opportunity and policy options could affect Māori, uphold the Treaty of Waitangi and its principles, and affect Māori Crown relationships